jomijournal/jomi_wp/wp-content/plugins/register-plus-redux/readme.txt

 * Specify CSS to be applied to registration or login page

 Register Plus Redux was forked from Register Plus, developed by skullbit, after that plugin was abandoned in 2008.
 Register Plus Redux resolves many known bugs and added compatibility with WordPress 3.0+.

+Versions 4.0 and later of Register Plus Redux include the optional functionality of ReadyGraph.
+If they choose to do so, plugin users can enable ReadyGraph through Register Plus Redux.
+When ReadyGraph is activated, a set of growth features, which include: a signup pop-up form, invite/sharing capabilities and automated email re-engagement campaigns are initiated for the purpose of increasing the rate of user-growth.
+The following information provides additional details on these features and the benefits that they deliver.

+= ReadyGraph App =
+ReadyGraph is a system that automates the growth of your site’s userbase.
+It is optimized to deliver audience growth and motivate users to consistently revisit your site.
+= Optimized Signup Form =
+ReadyGraph’s signup form with intelligent pop-up functionality and one-click login is designed to maximize signups to your email list.
+You can configure when the popup appears so as to maximize the likelihood that the user is engaged enough to register for your list.
+= Viral Friend Invites =
+ReadyGraph adds a friend invite process to your site’s signup flow.
+We then power the entire viral loop by sending email and Facebook invitations that encourage your visitors’ friends to signup for your site.
+= Automated Re-engagement Emails =
+ReadyGraph’s automated email system encourages visitors to return to your site.
+Users receive optimized emails such as a welcome email, re-engagement email, regular digest with new content from your blog, and social emails.
+All emails are configurable including the ability to turn on and off individual campaigns.
+We handle all sending to maximize deliverability.
+= Analytics =
+Track daily-new subscribers, daily invites, total traffic, and other key metrics that quantify growth and user engagement.
+ReadyGraph safely stores user data in the cloud so you can access data from anywhere.
+= Newsfeed =
+ReadyGraph’s newsfeed is an optional overlay on your site where your users can engage with others in your community and recommend your content or products to each other.
+It is like having a social network that engages users embedded on your site.
+Users can leave comments, ‘like’ comments left by other subscribers and ‘follow’ other subscribers.
+Subscribers will receive automated email updates based on these actions.

+= Want To Grow Even Faster? =
+Try [ReadyGraph premium](https://readygraph.com/accounts/payment/) for free to get these advanced features:
+1. Monthly Promotion to 10,000 New Users
+2. Unlimited New Blog Post Emails
+3. Unlimited Viral Email Invites
+4. Unlimited Facebook Invites
+5. Many more premium features added all the time
+Get it here!
+If you have questions or concerns contact us anytime at info@readygraph.com

 Available in the following translations: